sinai-uja/textflow/README.md

 - **[EmojiAnalyzer.py](https://gitlab.ujaen.es/jcollado/textflow/blob/master/textflow/EmojiAnalyzer.py):** This module provides a class methods for the calculation of different emojis metrics on a sequence.
 This class inherits from Analyzer.py

+- **[TextEmojiPolarityAnalyzer.py](https://gitlab.ujaen.es/jcollado/textflow/blob/master/textflow/TextEmojiPolarityAnalyzer.py):** This module provides class methods to calculate the polarity of a text related to text emojis on a sequence.
+This class inherits from Analyzer.py

+- **[EmojiPolarityAnalyzer.py](https://gitlab.ujaen.es/jcollado/textflow/blob/master/textflow/EmojiPolarityAnalyzer.py):** This module provides class methods to calculate the polarity of a text related to emojis on a sequence.
+This class inherits from Analyzer.py

 **Note:** All of the analyzers implemented by default are applied to plain text.